HashVsEvilDead/books/summaries/workplace/003-peopleware.md

 > We are not going to presume to set forth a formula for such a complicated matter.
 There is no formula.
 Like any work of art, your success at fostering community is going to require substantial talent, courage, and creativity.
 It will also need an enormous investment of time.
 The work will not be completed by you alone; at best, you will be the catalyst.
 The form of your creation will not be very much like anyone else’s.<br><br> So, in place of a formula, we offer instead an example, a single example.
 The example comes from one of our client companies, a company where one enterprising manager stepped in and changed the culture forever.
 This catalytic genius persuaded the organization to build itself around a school.
 The school is made up of a day-care and preschool center, plus classes for kindergarteners through fifth graders.
 The school is for the children of employees.<br><br> No doubt you can see the dollars-and-cents rationale for this, the unique advantage the company gained for hiring programmers and engineers in a tight market.
 But you’d have to walk through the company to see what the school does for community.
 You’d have to be there for that moment every afternoon when the teachers lead the entire student body through the whole facility.
 They make up a noisy, funny, triumphantly silly parade of little kids whooping it up and saying hello to everyone.
 You can hear them coming a mile away.
 All work pauses for the procession.
 There are lots of hugs.
 When it’s over, everyone feels great.<br><br> Imagine having been the person responsible for that.
 Imagine having that to look back at from the age of a hundred and one.

-It’s Supposed to Be Fun to Work Here
+Part VI - It’s Supposed to Be Fun to Work Here
 ------------------------------------

 > Somewhere deep in our ancestral memory is buried the notion that work is supposed to be onerous.
 If you enjoy doing something, it isn’t really work.
 If you enjoy it enough, it’s probably sinful.
 You ought not to do it too much or even at all.
 You certainly shouldn’t be paid for it.
 What you really ought to do is find something else to work at, something that feels like work.
 Then you can be bored, tired, and generally miserable like everybody else.